Women and Heart Disease—Questions and Answers for the Primary Care Physician

 A. Yes!
 A recent meta-analysis6 should definitively resolve this debate.
 There has been conflicting evidence from individual trials that has suggested that statins may not be beneficial to women.
 However, this is most likely a function of the under-representation of women in these studies.
 This leads to results that are underpowered to detect statistical differences with narrow confidence intervals.

-Based on these compelling data, primary care physicians should actively prescribe statins to everyone with risk factors and indications—regardless of gender.
+On the basis of these compelling data, primary care physicians should actively prescribe statins for everyone with risk factors and indications—regardless of sex.

 4. Bugiardini R, Pozzati A, Ottani F. Vasotonic angina: a spectrum of ischemic syndromes involving functional abnormalities of the epicardial and microvascular coronary circulation.
 J Am Coll Cardiol.
 1993;22:417-425.

 5. Reis SE, Holubkov R, Lee JS, et al. Coronary flow velocity response to denosine characterizes coronary microvascular function in women with chest pain and no obstructive coronary disease.
 Results from the pilot phase of the Women's Ischemia Syndrome Evaluation (WISE) study.
-Journal of the American College of Cardiology 1999;33:1469-1475.
+J Am Coll Cardiol.
+1999;33:1469-1475.